GYskyfall/cannonball_kalman_matlab/README.md

 If you can find any mistake in the project and would like to correct it, you are free to do so.
 I would greatly appreciate it.

 ## License
-Right now, this project is not using any license since I made this for educational purposes and would be happy if this can be useful for other engineers.
-If you think I should use a license then please let me know or email me.
+I made this for educational purposes and would be happy if this can be useful for other engineers.
+This project is completely open-source, you may copy it, modify it, reuse it for your own work.
+But you must not use this for commercial purposes.

 _Matlab is a software by MathWorks._